dladams/dunerun/README.md

 # dunerun

 David Adams
-April 2022
+May 2022
-Version 1.8.0
+Version 1.13.1

-Support for using DUNE software from the linux command line and python.
+This package provides upport for using different versions of DUNE software from the linux command line and python.
+It also facilitates the building and use of user packages tht follw the [dunerun build convention](./build_convention.md).

 ## Installation
 To install this package at \<install-path>: